-Both branches (Farringdon and London Bridge) of this South African steak and wine restaurant takes cheese very seriously.
+Both branches (Farringdon and London Bridge) of this South African steak and wine restaurant take cheese very seriously.
 They offer a number of cheese boards with a choice of 40 seasonal cheeses from Britain, France, Italy, Spain and Switzerland; plus walk-in cheese rooms for a full-on ‘cheese experience’.

 Soho’s American-style grilled cheese sandwich shop has a wonderful selection, including breakfast melts, sweet varieties, and essential sides such as truffle cheesy fries.

-Another street food joint specialising in cheese toasties, you’ll find GMC in Leather Lane and several other venues around London.
+Another street food joint specialising in cheese toasties, you’ll find GMC in Leather Lane on Tuesday-Friday, and several other venues around London.
 The tempting menu includes the likes of hard and cream cheeses with apricot-jalapeno relish and crispy bacon on organic sourdough.

 Cheese trolleys and cheeseboards